larsks/json-tools/README.md

         }
     }

-You can also generate data with lists by initialing a path to the special value `[]`.
+You can also generate data with lists by initializing a path to the special value `[]`.
 For example:

     $ jsong service/type=example \